-The final earthly scene in the life of our Lord happened out on the Mount of Olives one day, 40 days after His resurrection, when Jesus ascended into heaven.
+The final earthly scene in the life of our Lord happened out on the Mount of Olives one day, forty days after His resurrection, when Jesus ascended into heaven.
 He was there talking with His followers and all of a sudden He ascended into heaven in the clouds and disappeared.
-And according to Acts chapter 1 verses 6 to 11, two angels appeared in human form as men and said, "Why are you gazing into heaven?
+And according to Acts chapter 1 verses 6 to 11 two angels appeared in human form as men and said, "Why are you gazing into heaven?
 This same Jesus who is taken up from you shall so come in like manner as you have seen Him go into heaven."
-The last scene was His going, that's the last earthly scene of our Lord Jesus and it sets the stage for the next.
+The last scene was His going.
+That's the last earthly scene of our Lord Jesus and it set the stage for the next.
 "Just as He went, so He will come," physically, bodily, with clouds and angels.
 Jesus is coming back to earth.
-And it's not a spiritual coming because His ascension wasn't a spiritual going, it was a real incarnational physical literal ascending.
-And that's exactly how He will come and He will come, that is a fact, an expected return.
-But at an unexpected time.
+And it's not a spiritual coming because His ascension wasn't a spiritual going.
+It was a real, incarnational, physical, literal ascending.
+And that's exactly how He will come and He will come.
+That is a fact, an expected return, but at an unexpected time.

 And so, we are called then to be ready all the time since none of us knows when that will happen.
-And even though it's been a couple of thousand years, that might seem like a long time for the church to be waiting for His return.
-We remember the words of Peter who said, "A day with the Lord is like a thousand years, and a thousand years like a day."
+And even though it's been a couple of thousand years, that might seem like a long time for the church to be waiting for His return, we remember the words of Peter who said, "A day with the Lord is like 1,000 years, and 1,000 years like a day."
 The Second Coming of Jesus Christ is a cardinal doctrine of the Christian faith.
-It is not minor, it is not unimportant, it is not secondary or tertiary, it is critical, it is a substantial reality in our faith.
-In fact, in some ways the Second Coming of Jesus Christ is the most important of events because it's the end of the story, because the Second Coming consummates everything...everything.
+It is not minor, it is not unimportant, it is not secondary or tertiary, it is critical.
+It is a substantial reality in our faith.
+In fact, in some ways the Second Coming of Jesus Christ is the most important of events because it's the end of the story, because the Second Coming consummates everything, everything.
 To minimize the Second Coming is to minimize everything else because this is the finale, the culmination.
-His return consummates the history of the world and the history of redemption and the fulfillment of all God's pledges and promises and covenants and threats and warnings, all blessing and all judgment in its final disposition is connected with the coming of Jesus Christ.
-World history seems sometimes to be careening sort of helter skelter, pall mall into blackness, sort of uncontrolled.
+His return consummates the history of the world and the history of redemption and the fulfillment of all God's pledges and promises and covenants and threats and warnings.
+All blessing and all judgment in its final disposition is connected with the coming of Jesus Christ.
+World history seems sometimes to be careening sort of helter-skelter, pell-mell into blackness, sort of uncontrolled.
 But that is not the case.
-While men's behavior becomes less and less controlled, the very movement of history is under the sovereign control of God who is moving it inexorably, exactly to the point which He has predetermined, and that is the return of Jesus Christ.
+While men's behavior becomes less and less controlled, the very movement of history is under the sovereign control of God, who is moving it inexorably, exactly to the point which He has predetermined, and that is the return of Jesus Christ.

 Scripture is very clear on this.
 And it's very clear on what's going to happen when Jesus comes.
 First, His coming will be launched when He raptures the church, gathers the redeemed church to Himself, glorifies them in their heavenly home and rewards them.
 Then He will unleash a time of tribulation on the earth, a horrific time of judgment that will literally alter the universe as we know it as well as bring about horrific destruction and death.
-During that time, however, Israel will see the one they have pierced, repent, be saved, a fountain of cleansing will be opened to them.
+During that time, however, Israel will see the One they have pierced, repent, be saved.
+A fountain of cleansing will be opened to them.
 They will embrace their Messiah and God's promise through Romans chapter 11 of the salvation of Israel will be fulfilled.
-There will be then conversion of people from every tongue and tribe and nation at that same time, even while un-paralleled judgment is going on in the world.
-At the end of that time, the Lord will come, destroy the ungodly of the world, establish His Kingdom, take the believers into the glorious thousand-year Kingdom.
-He will bind Satan and demons for the duration of that thousand years.
-And then at the end, let them loose and they will gather unbelievers who have been born during that Kingdom and not believed in Christ.
-They will gather into a final rebellion, Christ will destroy them all at that rebellion.
+There will be then conversion of people from every tongue and tribe and nation at that same time, even while unparalleled judgment is going on in the world.
+At the end of that time, the Lord will come, destroy the ungodly of the world, establish His kingdom, take the believers into the glorious 1,000-year kingdom.
+He will bind Satan and demons for the duration of that 1,000 years.
+And then at the end, let them loose and they will gather unbelievers who have been born during that kingdom and not believed in Christ.
+They will gather into a final rebellion.
+Christ will destroy them all at that rebellion.
 All unbelievers will then be from all the ages brought before the Great White Throne Judgment of God and they will be sent into the Lake of Fire in resurrection bodies suited for that suffering forever.
-The Lord will then disintegrate the universe as we know it, create a new heaven and a new earth which becomes the infinitely righteous and perfect dwelling place for the godly in the presence of God forever.
+The Lord will then disintegrate the universe as we know it, create a new heaven and a new earth, which becomes the infinitely righteous and perfect dwelling place for the godly in the presence of God forever.

 That's how the story ends, and all those components are laid out in Scripture.
 I'm not speculating.
 I'm not writing Christian fiction.
 That is what the Bible says.
 So let me sort of sort it out a little bit for you.
 When we talk about the Second Coming of Jesus Christ, we're talking about the events that necessitate Jesus' coming being brought to their culmination, and their fruition, and their fulfillment, and their realization.